Michelle Baker

 I drew the mites by tracing their features using the camera lucida attachment on the microscope.

 Sometimes we'd show features above and below the surface, incorporating as much information as possible into a single picture.
+This photo shows me drawing the venter (underside) of Berzercon ferdinandi. |

 Drawing mites is like drawing a map.
 The mite is pressed flat onto a slide, and every hair, pore and wrinkle is mapped out in the illustration.